Esri/geometry-api-java/README.md

 Building the source:

 1. Download and unzip the .zip file, or clone the repository.
+1. To build the jar, run the `mvn compile` command-line command from within the cloned directory.
-2. Deploy the esri-geometry-api.jar to the target system, add a reference to it in a Java project.
+1. Deploy the esri-geometry-api.jar to the target system, add a reference to it in a Java project.
-3. To build the jar, Javadoc, and run the unit-tests, run the “ant” command-line command from within the cloned directory.
-The ant tool runs the “build.xml” script which creates the jar, runs the unit tests, then creates the Javadoc documentation files.
+1. To run the unit-tests, run the `mvn test` command-line command from within the cloned directory.

 The project is also available as a [Maven](http://maven.apache.org/) dependency: